Australian Flags booklet

 Royal and Vice-Regal flags

-Her Majesty’s personal flag for Australia is used in the same way as the Royal Standard in the United Kingdom.
-When it is flown on or outside a building, no other flag should be flown with it.
-The flag signifies the presence of The Queen.
+His Majesty’s flag for Australia is used in the same way as the Royal Standard in the United Kingdom.
+The flag signifies the presence of The King and is flown when His Majesty is visiting Australia.
+The flag can be flown from all buildings, cars, boats or aircraft that His Majesty occupies.
+Where practical, when it is flown on or outside a building, no other flag should be flown with it.

 The Governor-General’s flag

-The Queen’s representative in the Commonwealth of Australia, the Governor‑General of Australia, also has a personal flag.
-In 1930 King George V had approved the use of a new personal flag by governors-general of the dominions, to reflect their changed status from representatives of the British authorities to personal representatives of the Sovereign.
-The Australian version of the new flag was adopted on 16 July 1936 and first used in that year, by Lord Gowrie.
+The King’s representative in the Commonwealth of Australia, the Governor‑General of Australia, also has a personal flag.
+In 1930, King George V approved the use of a new flag by governors-general of the dominions, to reflect their changed status from representatives of the British authorities to personal representatives of the Sovereign.
+The current Australian version of the flag was adopted on 1 July 2024 and first used by Her Excellency the Honourable Sam Mostyn AC.

-The flag shows the Royal Crest, which consists of the crown of St Edward beneath a crowned lion.
+The flag shows the Royal Crest, which consists of the Tudor crown beneath a crowned lion.
 Beneath the crest is a golden scroll inscribed with the words ‘Commonwealth of Australia’.
 The background is dark blue.
 The proportions are one to two.

 The Governor-General’s flag is flown continuously when the Governor‑General is in residence.
 It is also flown on the vehicle in which the Governor‑General is travelling.

-Governors-general, between 1909 and 1936, used as their personal flag a Union Jack with a badge at its centre showing a seven pointed gold star, surmounted by an Imperial Crown and surrounded by a laurel wreath.
+Governors-General, between 1909 and 1936, used as their flag a Union Jack with a badge at its centre showing a seven pointed gold star, surmounted by an Imperial Crown and surrounded by a laurel wreath.

 The Governor-General’s flag